tidalu/Browser/Introduction to Dev Tools/index.md

 - A full IDE
 - Step through debugger
+  - instead of just logging, we will be able to put a breakpoint
+  - we will be able pause the whole executioni stack at that break point and kind of move around.
+  - we can check the call stack, like how we got there, what functions got called.
+  - we can keep an eye on certain variables like watch a variable and see how changes it overtime
+  - we can also use this really cool thing called workspaces, we can drag our project into the dev tools, and after we set it up correctly, everything that we edit will actually persist to disk
 - Persist changes to disk

 #### Application 💼

 - Application storage
+  - So this is where you'll come probably primarily to look at allthe different ways we have of like caching and serving things locally
+  - So that's like local storage, session data, cookies, index db,all sorts of stuff like that.
 - Check PWA features
 - Clear cache

 #### Memory 🤔

 - Generate memory snapshots
+  - this one is very specific to your memory consumption.
+  - But it's really cool, so you can take a heap snapshot,which is like show how memory is currently being used in my app.
 - Find and fix memory leaks
+  - there is probably one of the things I'm mostexcited about, which is you can get allocation sample.And that'll help you now that you have a memory leak hypothetically,it'll help you figure out what JavaScript code you're using that's actually causing that memory leak.

 #### Lighthouse 🚢